Torres Strait Islanders

-Torresians (/ˈtɒrɪs/ TORR-iss) are the Indigenous Melanesian people of the Torres Strait Islands, which are part of the state of Queensland, Australia.
+Torres Strait Islanders (/ˈtɒrɪs/ TORR-iss) are the Indigenous Melanesian peoples of the Torres Strait Islands, which are part of the state of Queensland, Australia.
 Ethnically distinct from the Aboriginal peoples of the rest of Australia, they are often grouped with them as Indigenous Australians.
-Today, many more Torresian people live in mainland Australia than on the Islands.
+Today, many more Torres Strait Islander people live in mainland Australia than on the islands.

-Five distinct peoples exist within the broader designation of Torresian people, based partly on geographical and cultural divisions.
-Kalaw Lagaw Ya and Meriam Mir comprise the two main Indigenous language groups; Torresian Creole is also widely spoken as a language of trade and commerce.
+Five distinct peoples exist within the broader designation of Torres Strait Islander people, based partly on geographical and cultural divisions.
+Kalaw Lagaw Ya and Meriam Mir comprise the two main Indigenous language groups; Yumplatok is also widely spoken as a language of trade and commerce.
 The core of Island culture is Papuan, and the people are traditionally a seafaring nation.
-The Torres Islanders exhibit a strong artistic culture, particularly in sculpture, printmaking, and mask-making.
+Torres Strait Islanders exhibit a strong artistic culture, particularly in sculpture, printmaking, and mask-making.